 - Have trouble sleeping

-The baby blues usually go away in 3 to 5 days after they start.
-The symptoms of postpartum depression last longer and are more severe.
-Postpartum depression usually begins within the first month after childbirth, but it can begin during pregnancy or for up to a year after birth.5
+The baby blues usually go away within a few days.
+The symptoms of postpartum depression last longer, are more severe, and may require treatment by a health care professional.
+Postpartum depression usually begins within the first month after birth.

 What should I do if I have symptoms of postpartum depression?